Yengo National Park, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Check that you pick the right kind.
-The vast majority of adapters currently sold are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types I. Ensure that you find the right type.
+A lot of adapters available are just plug changers and require your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount